-This full-time online programme allows you to learn more about the links between digital technologies and education, and how technology can support learning in different settings.
+This full-time online programme allows you to learn more about digital technologies and education, and how technology can support learning in different settings.

-Aimed at people currently using digital technology in education, such as teachers, trainers, educational support staff, librarians, management staff and software developers, the programme focuses on theoretical, professional and practical applications of digital technology.
-You’ll have the chance to explore topics like microworlds and constructivism, collaborative learning, tutoring systems and more, as well as analysing research and development in the field of technology-enhanced learning.
+Aimed at people currently using digital technology in education, the programme focuses on theoretical, professional and practical applications of digital technology.
+You’ll have the chance to explore microworlds and constructivism, collaborative learning, tutoring systems and more, as well as analysing research and development in the field of technology-enhanced learning.

-You’ll gain practical experience of e-learning while you study using our Virtual Learning Environment (VLE), where you’ll meet and discuss your research with people working around the world even while you’re based in Leeds.
+While you study, you’ll gain practical experience of e-learning through our Virtual Learning Environment (VLE) where you’ll meet and discuss your research with people working around the world, even though you’re based in Leeds.